liatrio/devops-bootcamp/docs/2-virtual-machines-containers/local-development.md

 </center>

-#### Exercise 1: VMs the Easy Way
+#### Exercise 1: VMs the easy way

 1. [Install Vagrant](https://www.vagrantup.com/intro/getting-started/install).

-2. Create a new folder and make it your current directory.

-3. Run `vagrant init centos/7`
+2. Create a new folder inside of it run `vagrant init centos/7`

-4. Run `vagrant up`
+3. Run `vagrant up`

+    **Congratulations!!!** You have a new VM up and running!

-5. Run `vagrant ssh`
+4. Run `vagrant ssh` to access the new VM.

-  ... welcome to your new VM :)

-6. Exit out of the VM and run `vagrant destroy` to clean up.
+5. Exit out of the VM and run `vagrant destroy` to clean up.

 ## Vagrant